Hugo Leonardo

-Hugo Leonardo Nunes Fernandes Santos (born 19 January 2004), better known as Hugo or Hugo Leonardo, is a Brazilian professional footballer who plays as a midfielder for São Paulo.
+Hugo Leonardo Nunes Fernandes Santos (born 19 January 2004), better known as Hugo or Hugo Leonardo, is a Brazilian professional footballer who plays as a midfielder for J.League club Mito HollyHock, on loan from São Paulo.

+Career

-Youth career
+Youth

 Having started his career in the youth sector at Santos FC, Hugo gained prominence when playing for Ska Brasil in 2022 in the under-17 category.
 In May 2024 he was signed on loan by São Paulo FC, being part of the victorious campaign of the 2024 Copa do Brasil U20.
 In his last eligible tournament for the youth sectors, Hugo became champion of the 2025 Copa São Paulo.

-Professional career
+Senior

 His first professional experience was with Ska Brasil in the Campeonato Paulista Série A4.
 After the performance in the under-20 category for São Paulo, Hugo caught the attention of coach Luis Zubeldía, who asked for his permanent signing.
 On 10 December 2024, São Paulo acquired his federative rights from Ska Brasil for R$ 400,000.
 On 14 January 2025, the athlete was registered on São Paulo FC's A list to compete in the 2025 Campeonato Paulista.

 Hugo made his professional debut for São Paulo FC against Botafogo-SP, on 20 January 2025.
 During the final match of the Copa SP against Corinthians, Hugo Leonardo suffered an injury to the anterior cruciate ligament of his right knee, with recovery scheduled for a period of eight months.

+On 27 August 2026, his loan to J.League club Mito HollyHock was finalized, running until the end of the year.